 In this post I’ll go through the process of configuring a nodejs application

-in type-safe manner and running it as docker swarm service.
+in a type-safe manner and running it as docker swarm service.

 App and Configuration

-As a demo app for this example I’m going to use a seed repo
+As a demo app for this example I’m going to use this seed repo

-I personally use for new projects, written in TypeScript.
+I personally use for my new projects, written in TypeScript.

-and typematcher is matching config for pre-defined structure and types.
+and the typematcher is matching config against the pre-defined structure and types.

-Let’s assume we have a component which require some config options and define them as:
+Let’s assume we have a component which requires some configuration options and we have defined them as:

 Our app will probably need more of such configurations so we can compose them into single app config type:

-And finally load config and export it to its users:
+And finally load the config and export it to its users:

-If loaded config will fail to match defined requirements it will throw an exception.
+If the loaded config will fail to match the defined requirements it will throw an exception.

-I usually keep default configuration file in config/ folder (config/default.json) and commit it to git
+I usually keep default configuration file in the config/ directory (config/default.json) and commit it to git

 (it does not contain any secret info, only defines the structure), and there is 1 more file per environment,